Lockdowns and Collateral Damage

 How do lockdowns specifically harm the working class?

-a food shortages
+and food shortages

 How do lockdowns harm the developing world?